VeniMitev/VeniMitev.github.io/MITxPRO-exercises/PacMen-Exercise/README.md

 ## How to Run/Features

-- Push the Start/Faster button to initialize the PacMan, or make it go faster.
+- To start, press "Add PacMan" button to add as many random sized PAcMen to the screen.
+- Press "Start Game" to start moving the PacMen in random directions and speeds around the screen.
-- Push the Random Background button to change the color of the background to a random one.
+- Press "Random Background" button to change the color of the background to a random one.
-- Push the Random PacMan Color button to change the color of the PacMan to a random one.
+- Press "Random PacMan Color" button to change the color of the PacMan to a random one.
+- Press "Rave Mode" for a party!!!
-- Push the Reset Color button to change the colors back to the original.
+- Press "Reset Color" button to change the colors back to the original.
+- Press "Reload Page" to clear everything.
+Use in extreme circumstances.

 ### Deployment:
 **[PacMan App](https://venimitev.github.io/MITxPRO-exercises/PacMan/index.html)**